• Skip to primary navigation

 I'll email this recipe to you, so you can come back to it later!

-I developed this shortcut version from the "from-scratch" cake my mom always made while I was growing up.
+This is a simpler version of the chocolate and peanut cake my mom always made while I was growing up.
 I wanted to make it a little easier with a cake mix but result in the same rich, dense texture.
+So I tested this cake recipe over and over until I had the ingredients and baking time just right for you; And dare I say...I've nailed it!

 Slice of chocolate peanut butter cake on a plate with a bite on a fork